 What Is Dementia?
 And What Can Cause It?

 Dementia is a general term for cognitive decline and memory loss.
+Dementia-like symptoms can sometimes be caused by conditions that are treatable or reversible.
 The early signs of dementia can be hard to spot—sometimes, they seem like normal age-related changes.
 However, as the disease progresses, the symptoms become more severe and start interfering with daily life.

 There are many different types of dementia, each with its own early signs and symptoms.
 The most common type of dementia is Alzheimer’s disease, which makes up 60 to 80 percent of all cases.
 Different forms of dementia include: